 Gasoline With Additives

-- Boost the level of octane in your fuel, thereby giving it better performance.
+- Boost the octane level in your fuel, thereby giving it better performance.

 - Help the engine clean itself more effectively.

-However, it’s good to know that Acura strongly advises against the use of additives in your Acura.
+However, it’s good to know that Acura strongly advises against using additives in your Acura.
 This is because these additives can contain materials such as silicon or metallics that will seriously damage the engine and the fuel system.

 Fuel Tank Size Per Generation